-Additionally, for the 2019 – 2021 Lunches, The Lord Mayor’s Big Curry Lunch will link with the Civic and Mayoral theme of employment and employability and provide financial support for veterans to take part in the Pain Management Programme at King Edward VII Hospital’s Centre for Veterans’ Health.
-For more information visit Support Page
+Additionally, for the 2019–2023 Lunches, The Lord Mayor’s Big Curry Lunch will link with the Civic and Mayoral theme of employment and employability and provide financial support for veterans to take part in the Pain Management Programme at King Edward VII Hospital’s Centre for Veterans’ Health, as well as Lifeworks.

 Who is the Royal Guest of Honour?

-Due to high security measures, the Royal Guest of Honour is announced only a few days before the Lunch.
-Previous Royal Guests have included HRH The Prince of Wales, HRH The Princess Royal, HRH The Duke of Sussex, HRH The Duke of Kent, TRH The Duke and Duchess of Gloucester and HRH Princess Eugenie.
+Because of strict security measures, the Royal Guest of Honour is announced only a few days before the Lunch.
+Previous Royal Guests have included HM King Charles (when HRH The Prince of Wales), HRH The Princess Royal, HRH The Duke of Kent, and THRH Princess Beatrice and Princess Eugenie.

 Who does the Lunch support?

-The Lunch supports all members of Her Majesty’s Armed Forces and veterans who have served in Iraq and Afghanistan, through the three National Service Charities – ABF The Soldiers’ Charity, the Royal Navy and Royal Marines Charity and the Royal Air Force Benevolent Fund.
+The Lunch supports veterans of His Majesty’s Armed Forces, through the three National Service Charities – ABF The Soldiers’ Charity, the Royal Navy and Royal Marines Charity and the Royal Air Force Benevolent Fund.

 What is The Lord Mayor's Big Curry Lunch Committee?

-A 100-strong volunteer committee help to organise all aspects of the Lunch and is chaired by Mr Michael Hockney and the Lord Mayor.
-They meet on five separate occasions and are instrumental in securing prizes for the auction and draw, selling tickets and corporate packages, and sourcing sponsorship.
-The Committee is made up of a range of individuals from a variety of backgrounds including leading business people from the City – senior accountants, bankers, investment managers, lawyers, the chairmen of financial and professional institutions - senior figures from both Houses of Parliament, the serving and retired military community, the Church, the Court of Alderman and other senior members of the Corporation.
+A 100-strong volunteer committee help to organise all aspects of the Lunch and is chaired by the Lord Mayor and Mr Michael Hockney.
+They meet on five separate occasions and are instrumental in securing prizes for the auction and draw, selling tickets and corporate packages and sourcing sponsorship.
+The Committee is made up of a range of individuals from a variety of backgrounds including leading business people from the City - senior accountants, bankers, investment managers, lawyers, the chairmen of financial and professional institutions - senior figures from both Houses of Parliament, the serving and retired military community, the Church, the Court of Alderman and other senior members of the Corporation.

 What is a Silent Auction?

-Silent auctions are auctions held without an auctioneer.
-The Silent Auction is also online prior to the Lunch itself.
-Every year the silent auction lauches online at the beginining of February and then continues as a live auction on the day of the Lunch
+Silent auctions are auctions held without an auctioneer, with bidding taking place online, via handwritten bids in person, or both.
+The LMBCL Silent Auction opens online at the beginining of February, and continues as a live auction on the day of the Lunch.

 The Lord Mayor of London is the City's mayor and the leader of the City of London Corporation.
-One of the world’s oldest continuously elected civic offices, it is entirely separate from the elected Mayor of London.
+One of the world’s oldest continuously-elected civic offices, it is entirely separate from the Mayor of London.
 The present Lord Mayor is Alderman Vincent Keaveny; the Lord Mayor-elect is Alderman Nicholas Lyons.